100yann/Bash-Git-Commands/README.md

 git log - returns all previous commits with a log id
 git log —oneline - returns all previous commits with a log id but each log id takes up only one line
 git checkout log id - goes back to the commit with the specified log id
-git checkout HEAD"~"int - goes back int times before the last commit
+git checkout HEAD tildesign int - goes back int times before the last commit
 git checkout HEAD filename - goes back to the last commit and deletes all uncommitted changes
 git commit --amend - update/edit the message or files of your previous commit
 git push -u main - pushes your local repository to github